'A'isha al-Ba'uniyya: Selections on the Fundamentals of Stations

 This leads naturally to mahabbah, or "love," the subject of the final and longest section of Al-Muntakhab.
 She opens with God's command to Muhammad in the Quran (3:31): "Say: 'If you love God, then follow me and God will love you.'"
 She quotes Qushayri saying true love of God requires lovers to efface themselves completely as their beloved wears them out.
 This love relationship is possible because God created human beings in the best of forms and, so, He has a special affection for them.

-She then goes on to mentioning Levels as well as the signs of divine love being bestowed on someone.
+She then goes on to mentioning levels as well as the signs of divine love being bestowed on someone.

-For the common believer, the seeds of love are planted by reading the Quran and following the custom of the Prophet, and then nourished by complying with divine law.
-This love will thwart the temptations of Satan, provide solace in times of adversity, and make service to God delightful.
-By contrast, love among the spiritual elite strikes like a bolt of lightning, leaving the lovers dumbfounded and confused.
+For the common believer, the seeds of love are planted by reading the Quran and following the custom of the Prophet and then nourished by complying with divine law.
+This love will thwart Satan's temptations, provide solace in times of adversity, and make service to God delightful.
+By contrast, love among the spiritual elite strikes like lightning, confusing the lovers.
 This overwhelming love causes the spiritual elite to pass away in God's love for them, which is beyond any description or allusion.

 She then turns to the signs of love, which include intimacy with God and estrangement from the world, awe before God and contentment with His will, performing pious deeds, loving others who love God, and passing away in the beloved from all things.

 Her writing here reflects an invitation to chase the path of love like she often does in her poems:

 "I see love, an ocean without a shore.
 If you are love's chosen ones, plunge in!"

+International Recognition

+In 2006, UNESCO commemorated the 500th anniversary of her birth, listing her alongside figures like Freud and Mozart.

+Celebrations in the Arab world included conferences, articles, poetry recitations, and tributes, such as naming a street in Damascus and several schools after her.